highfestiva/smhi-assignment/README.md

 1. Renamed "measurement" "observation," which is more in line with meterology.
 1. Added the REST API endpoint for observations.
 1. Added the observation interval filtering.
+1. Added the API key, had some trouble (IDE probably wasn't compiling right, worked after undoing and redoing all :).
+1. Added an endpoint for just fetching stations.

 ## REST API